Wisdom Teeth Removal in San Luis Obispo

 What if I have questions before surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at San Luis Obispo Office Phone Number 805-541-5611 to speak to one of our patient care coordinators.

 The Day of Treatment